taichi-dev/taichi/docs/contributor_guide.rst

 - If no lead developer has commented and described a potential solution on the issue, please also briefly describe your plan and wait for a lead developer to reply before you start.

-Following these rules will prevent contributors from doing redundant work, while keeping the solution simple and effective.
+Following these rules will prevent contributors from doing redundant work, and keep solutions simple and effective.

 Tips on Taichi compiler development
 --------------------------------------------------